xdoko01/pgRPG/pyrpg/core/ecs/processors/new/animation_system/README.md

 ## Input dependency
  - *MOVEMENT SYSTEM* - generating `FlagDoMove` component necessary for identification of move animation
- - *ARM WEAPON SYSTEM* - generating `NewWeaponInUse` component necessary for identification of action and action_idle animation
+ - *ARM WEAPON SYSTEM* - generating `WeaponInUse` component necessary for identification of action and action_idle animation

 ## Output dependency
  - *ATTACK SYSTEM* - processing of `FlagIsAnimationActionFrame` component in order to generate new projectile

 ## Description
 Animation System is using `RenderableModel` and `Position` components to identify the entities that should be animated.
-It uses additional components `FlagDoMove`, `FlagDoAttack`, `NewWeaponInUse` to select the correct animation.
+It uses additional components `FlagDoMove`, `FlagDoAttack`, `WeaponInUse` to select the correct animation.

 1. The first set of processors `NewMovementAnimationProcessor`, `NewActionAnimationProcessor`, `NewActionIdleAnimationProcessor` and `NewIdleAnimationProcessor` are seting the `RenderableComponent` to the correct animation.